amosmatter/FS25_MSP_digitalcom/Project_KALM/README.md

 - Use PySDR functions and/or extend the helper functions in `/src/utils.py`.
 - Save your final notebook as `Project4_KALM_YourName.ipynb`.

-Enjoy exploring real-time adaptive filtering with the Kalman filter and PySDR!
+Enjoy exploring real-time adaptive filtering with the Kalman filter and examples of PySDR!